 Herkimer, NY, USA

-This was a day trip of the Geology Club to the Herkimer Diamond Mine and KOA campground located north of Herkimer, NY.
-Herkimer diamonds are the local name for doubly terminated quartz crystals that grow in vugs in the sandy dolomite of the Little Falls Dolostone, a part of the Upper Cambrian Beekmantown Group.
-It contains abundant stromatolites, but few other visible fossils.
-The quartz crystals were deposited by hydrothermal waters squeezed out of deeper, eastern rocks during one of the Appalachian mountain building episodes (probably Taconian, but there is some controversy about this).
+This was a day trip of the Union College Geology Club to the Herkimer Diamond Mine and KOA campground located north of Herkimer, NY.
+Herkimer diamonds are the local name for doubly-terminated quartz crystals that grew in vugs in the sandy Little Falls Dolostone, a part of the Upper Cambrian Beekmantown Group.
+The Little Falls contains abundant stromatolites, but few other visible fossils in most places.
+The quartz crystals were deposited by hydrothermal waters squeezed out of deeper rocks to the east during one of the Appalachian mountain building episodes (probably Taconian, but there is some controversy about this).
 Vugs can also contain well-formed crystals of dolomite and calcite.
-The quartz is associated with abundant anthraxolite (pyrobitumen) which colors parts of the rock black and can form good size lumps.
-These represent the remains of hydrocarbons, probably once crude oil, moving along with the flowing water.
+The quartz is associated with abundant anthraxolite (pyrobitumen) which colors parts of the rock black and can form good-size lumps.
+These represent the remains of hydrocarbons, probably once crude oil, that moved along with the flowing water.
 Minute traces of native platinum have been found in the anthraxolite (Parnell, 1988, American Mineralogist, v.
 73, p.
 1170-1171).

 Map, highlighting Exit 30 on I-90 and the mine, campground, and museum location.
 See their web site for fees, hours, detailed directions, and camping.
 Basically, from the Herkimer Exit 30 on I-90, head north on Rt.
 28 until you get there.

 How to find the diamonds?
 Step 1: Find a rock that speaks to you: "I have diamonds in me".

 Step 2: Hit it.
 Most of the rocks are silent, or are lying to you.
 Sometimes you get lucky.